biobuddies/helicopyter/style.md

+## Version control, manual review, automated checks
+Use version control, code review, and automated tests/checks for most changes.
+Exceptions to consider:

+- URLs and other environment variables https://12factor.net/config
+- Some deploys/$cona/terraform/main.tf.json files are omitted from this public repository because of account-specific values.
+Checking in generated JSON into internal repositories is recommended.
+  Doing so keeps the files ready for commands like `terraform plan` and `terraform apply` and allows `git bisect` to help solve JSON level issues (hopefully rare).

 ## Formatting
 ### Indent by four spaces
 This aligns with PEP-8.
 Consistent indentation across file types makes editor configuration easier.